david thompson painting

 • How long after you spray texture should you wait to knock it down?

-Wait 10 to 15 minutes after spraying.
-As soon as the sheen is gone from the first area you sprayed immediately begin dragging the knockdown knife in fluid overlapping movements over the surface.
+You should wait about 10 to 15 minutes after spraying.
+Once the sheen disappears from the first area you sprayed, start dragging the knockdown knife in smooth, overlapping motions across the surface.

 Roof Coating